Terms of Business

 We act in accordance with the General Data Protection Regulations (GDPR) 2018.
 During our service, we may be required to share your information with other individuals involved in your legal matter.
 This may include the relevant court, barristers, other lawyers, agents, 3rd parties, experts and suppliers.
 Those handling or processing your data will also be bound by the GDPR rules.
 In the event that we are bound by a legal duty to release your personal information as part of our service to you, we will only release what we believe is reasonable and appropriate.
 By providing your personal information you, therefore, consent to us processing it as required by any legal duty, unless you clearly tell us not to do so.

 We will communicate with and on behalf of you in the most effective way.
+If you have a preferred method of communication or are unable to use any common methods such as telephone or email then please let us know.
 We may send emails which, for convenience, are not in encrypted format.
 We will scan any emails we send for computer viruses although we cannot guarantee they will be virus free.
 We may monitor e-mails in accordance with the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000.
-We will inform you about our services from time to time unless you notify us otherwise
+We will inform you about our services from time to time unless you notify us otherwise.

 You can ask us to cease acting for you at any time.
 If you do so, we draw your attention to the paragraph headed ‘Releasing your papers’ under Section G of these terms of business.

-We may refuse to act for you if you do not pay our invoices on time and in full or you do not provide us with instructions when we ask you to.
+We may refuse to act for you if you do not pay our invoices on time and in full, appoint us at short notice or you do not provide us with instructions when we ask you to.
 We may also refuse to continue to act for you if there are other circumstances giving us good reason to do so (for example, where there is a conflict of interest).
 We will give you reasonable notice if we are no longer going to act for you.
 If we do this, you will continue to be responsible for any commitments we may have entered into on your behalf, such as expert fees or counsel fees.
 We may also charge you for transferring your papers to another adviser.
+You will be informed of the cost beforehand.

 These terms of business and the services we provide shall be interpreted in accordance with English Law and the exclusive jurisdiction of the Courts of England and Wales shall apply to any dispute arising out of the services we provide.